 “I don’t get it.”
 Peter was standing in his room, arms crossed, staring at the Bite Mobile.
-Kora and Eun were doing the same.
+Kora and Eun were doing so as well.

 “Maybe he was lying,” Kora said.
 “For his own amusement, perhaps.”

 “Nah.”
 Peter shook his head.
 “Not his style.
 The Timekeeper’s a pro in his own weird way.”

 “He mentioned mushrooms,” Eun ventured.
 “Do you think they could help?”